You work really hard to build your martial arts academy.

 It’s a lot of work.
 Especially in the beginning when you might have to fill in for a lot of roles.

-However, many academy owners put so much time and effort in trying to grow their academies by adding more students that they often forget about maintaining one of their biggest resources and best assets.
+However, many academy owners put so much time and effort in trying to grow their academies that they often forget about maintaining one of their biggest resources and best assets.

 There’s no quick fix or hack that will increase your retention overnight.
 Each academy is a unique business with it’s own set of challenges.

-But there are a few commonalities that I’ve found with academies that have great student retention from the rest.
+But there are a few commonalities that I’ve found with academies that have great student retention versus academies with low student retention.

 Retention building factors